 Most of us aren’t getting enough sleep, and that’s largely thanks to our 24/7, screen-addicted lifestyles.
 Of course, we’ve built an entire industry around fixing this.
 There are hundreds of apps, devices, and products purporting to help us sleep better.
 But, few of these address the real issue.
-According to the Global Wellness Summit’s 10 Wellness Trends for 2020, the focus of sleep has shifted towards circadian health and its optimization, not only for sleep but for all the brain and body systems that are controlled by the circadian clock.
+The focus of sleep has shifted towards circadian health and its optimization, not only for sleep but for all the brain and body systems that are controlled by the circadian clock.
 Our bodies run on circadian rhythms; if we follow these natural cycles, we sleep at night to put our bodies into recovery mode and are awake and alert during the day.
 But just what are circadian rhythms and how do they affect us?

 WHAT IS A CIRCADIAN RHYTHM?